-Curriculum areas incorporate anti-bullying messages along with those of respect and tolerance into their lessons, so that the school rules and the Academy Code of Student Conduct may be followed at all times.
+4.4 During Lessons.
+Curriculum areas incorporate anti-bullying messages along with those of respect and tolerance into their lessons, so that the Academy rules and the Academy Code of Student Conduct may be followed at all times.
 Staff will discuss and expand upon these principles, so that students understand about developing and nurturing respect for each other.

-Form time is when students will discuss topical issues, or perform group activities, so that they engage positively with other students.
 Teamwork, respect and courtesy are key skills that all student require and have access to through subjects such as PE, external trips, and an extensive Enrichment Week programme and House competitions and tournaments.